Updated March 31, 2020

-So you still owe money on your vehicle, but want to sell it.
+Is it your turn to sell your used car?
+Still owe money on your vehicle?
 Don’t worry, selling a car with a lien is possible.
 Most people who purchase a car, instead of leasing one, finance their vehicle with the help of a bank or other financial institution such as an auto loans lender.
 This means that the financial institution has an interest in the vehicle and no changes, including a transfer of ownership, can be done without their approval.

 Sometimes, the car financing period lasts longer than the buyer plans to actually keep the vehicle.
 So if you’re in this situation, and are interested in selling your car, know that there are a few steps you need to take to ensure the lien is satisfied.